Texas Security Deposit Laws

 • Damaged landscaping, broken fences, or severe deck deterioration.

-Returning a Tenant’s Security Deposit
+Returning a Renters’s Security Deposit

 Non-Refundable Security Deposit